Robert-van-Engelen/Forth500/manual.md

 where `TRUE` pushes -1, `123` pushes 123, `DUP` duplicates the TOS and `.S` shows the stack values.
 It helps to use `.S` to see what's currently on the stack when debugging.  `OK[3]` indicates that currently there are three values on the stack.
-This may show as `OK[3 1]` when there is one floating point value on the floating point stack indicated by the second number.
+This may also show as `OK[3 1]` when there is one floating point value on the floating point stack, which is indicated by the second number.

 You can spread the code over multiple lines.
 It does not matter if you hit ENTER at the end or if you hit ENTER to input more than one line.